Young Petersen comes of age as South Africa wrap up series with seven-wicket win | Sports-Games

 Lost in chatter ========= It needs to be put as it is.
 India did not lose the Test because of one DRS that went wrong but for the consistent poor batting throughout the series save the first innings of the first Test.

-The scores of 202, 223, and 198 are the reason India lost and the second innings effort at both Wanderers and Newlands showed that Indian bowlers could only do as much.
+The scores of 202, 223 and 198 is the reason India lost and the second innings effort at both Wanderers and Newlands showed that Indian bowlers could only do as much.

-The heavy-duty tirade against the host broadcasters Supersport with their customized diatribe did not look good in the face of dismal performance.
+The heavy duty tirade against the host broadcasters Supersport with their customised diatribe did not look good in the face of a dismal performance.

 The skipper himself led the attack and it seemed like a forceful way of trying to put the blame squarely on technology that ''may or may not have gone wrong''.

-It's far from the truth but it works well for him to push the envelope.
+It's far from truth but it works well for him to push the envelope.

-Van der Dussen was subjected to intense sledding on the fourth morning and so was Petersen but they remained unfazed.
+Van der Dussen was subjected to intense sledging on the fourth morning and so was Petersen but they remained unfazed.

 Once Bavuma started hitting those boundaries, the strokes did the answering.